mami-project/pathspider/doc/intro.rst

 operation and then changes the state to perform the next batch of operations.
 This process cycles continually until no more jobs remain.
-In a typical experiment, multiple workers (on the order of hundreds) are active, since much of the time in a connection test is spent waiting for an answer for the target or a timeout to fire.
+In a typical experiment, multiple workers (on the order of hundreds) are active, since much of the time in a connection test is spent waiting for an answer from the target or a timeout to fire.

 In addition, packets are separately captured for analysis by the observer using